mikepfrank/Rlang-compiler/README.md

 ### 2.2.
 Source code subdirectory ([`src/`](src "src/ subdirectory")).

-This directory contains the complete source code for the original
+This directory contains the complete source code for the original version of the R compiler, which was developed in 1997 (with minor revisions in 2001) by M. Frank.

 ### 2.3.
 README file ([`README.md`](README.md "README.md file")).